Frequently Asked Questions

 A. When buying a property in France, various options can be considered by purchasers such as an SCI for instance.
 A 'Société Civile Immobiliere' is a kind of partnership and can be described as a property-holding partnership which is non-trading.
 It has unlimited liability and is usually fiscally transparent.

-A. We teamed up with FCG due to the level of personal and dedicated service they provide.
-Whether you require a one off transaction or on an ongoing monthly basis, our exchange currency brokers provides a one to one service enabling you to obtain the best Sterling to Euros exchange rates now and for the future.
+A. We have teamed up with two excellent currency exchange specialists due to the high level of personal service they provide and of course their rates.
+Whether you require a one-off transaction or on an on-going monthly basis, our currency brokers provides a one to one service enabling you to benefit from competitive exchange rates now, and for the future.

 A. Sizing the rooms of a property or working out distances in France can be a made confusing with the metric system.
 Use our metric converter designed for people used to the Imperial measurements and wish to convert to the metric system, or vice versa.